WICG/webmonetization/docs/api.md

 }
 ```

-The `monetizationpending` event can be listened to determine when Web Monetization has been initiated.
-To use it add an event listener to document.monetization.
+The `monetizationpending` event can be used to determine when Web Monetization has been initiated.

 ### `monetizationstart`